mciliv/queb/README.md

 A column contains a header, specified by the object specification or inference (Load immediately upon input submittance) each molecule have name title which links to wiki 3dmoljs gridviewer seems best
-## What It Does

-Upload an image, take a photo, or describe an object → Get AI-identified molecules → See interactive 3D molecular structures

-**Example**: Photo of coffee → Identifies caffeine, water, etc. → Displays 3D molecular models

 Visit `https://localhost:3001` or `http://localhost:8080`